-Lockdown has been a serious business, sometimes we have to dig deep for the humorous moments.
-When we started talking about Moments of Care we uncovered a little of what has been going on for people when we are helping each other out with the shopping.
-It turns out the little things really matter.
+Reflecting upon lockdown, there were times where we had to dig deep for the humorous moments.
+When we spoke about moments of care, we uncovered a little about how carers helped each other out with the shopping.
+And it turns out the little things really matter.

-"My hubby dislikes tuna full stop yet one time when he was in hospital I arrived to visit finding him tucking into a tuna sandwich lol."
+"My hubby dislikes tuna full stop yet one time when he was in hospital I arrived to visit finding him tucking into a tuna sandwich."

-"During the lockdown I have done shopping for 9 people.
+"During the lockdown I have done shopping for nine people.
 I have got the wrong ham, cheese, bacon, biscuits, bread and chocolate.
-At one point I had to Facetime one person when I got to the meat section so as to get the right ham (which in my defence they didn’t even stock).
+At one point I had to FaceTime one person when I got to the meat section so as to get the right ham (which in my defence they didn’t even stock)."

 "I have a friend who has got me things from one of the larger supermarkets.
 Potatoes being one item as I prefer a yellow flesh spud to a white one."

 "Things I need from the large supermarket which I haven't ventured to as of yet (a friend or my neighbour go each week so they get what I need) I go online and do a screenshot of what I need then send them the pics."

 "Unfortunately the people I shop for don’t do technology really.
 I have taught four of the nine to video call which hasn’t been easy but we have had a laugh."

 "My Mum is shielding and it took four attempts to get her the right tea-bags!
 She wanted Twinning’s Decaf.
 The first carer bought Twinning's Caffeinated.
 The second bought Clipper Decaffeinated, and so on.
 She’s very fussy about her tea."